don-Done/GrandWizardTournamentGithub/README.md

 ## 🚧 Development Status

-This project is currently in active development.
-The core spell system and character mechanics are implemented, with ongoing work on level generation, enemy AI, and the educational tracking system.
+This project is currently in active development and partially includes The core spell system, character mechanics,  level generation, enemy AI, and the educational tracking system.

 ## 🧪 Technologies Used